In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 While this might sound new to you, 301 rebranding is also part of a redirection strategy in general.
 It only differs on how the redirection process is done.

-If a powerful expired domain can boost your existing niche site’s ranking through a single chain 301 redirection, 301 rebranding does the opposite.
+If a powerful aged domain can boost your existing niche site’s ranking through a single chain 301 redirection, 301 rebranding does the opposite.

 Why not?
 If you can get a monstrous result like this.